 Assess Your Does

 The first step is determining what the weak areas are in each doe (or the herd) that we want to improve.
 Is it milk production, udder appearance, levelness of the topline, legs – what is it we most want to improve in each doe?
 We’re looking for a buck that will improve those characteristics.

-For example purposes, we’re going to look at picking a buck to improve the udder on a doe (Tinker Bell from Bramblestone Farm) that has great milk production for a first freshener, but could be improved in udder conformation.
-In the photograph (sorry about the shadows, it was a sunny day), we can see that Tinker Bell has a nice looking first freshening udder, but it could be higher and tighter.
+For example purposes, we’re going to look at picking a buck to improve the udder on a doe (Tinker Bell from Bramblestone Farm) that has great milk production for a first freshener but could be improved in udder conformation.
+In the photograph above (sorry about the shadows, it was a sunny day), we can see that Tinker Bell has a nice looking first freshening udder, but it could be higher and have better attachment.
 So that’s one thing I’d like to improve in her daughters.

 Obviously, udder improvement isn’t something you can tell from looking at a buck; and, it’s always important to do more research than just looking.
-As the example buck, I’m going to consider Old Mountain Farm Palindrome (aka Dash – he’s the buck in the photo above and is from Wild Wind Farm).
+As the example buck, I’m going to consider Old Mountain Farm Palindrome (aka Dash – he’s the buck in the photo above).

 Use Registered Bucks